MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-row-level-security.md

 ## Considerations and limitations

 * Assignment of users to roles within the Power BI service doesn't affect RLS when using an embed token.
-* While the Power BI service doesn't apply RLS setting to admins or members with edit permissions, when you supply an identity with an embed token, it applies to the data.
+* Although RLS setting don't apply to admins or members with edit permissions, when you supply an identity with an embed token, the RLS permissions of that identity will be applied to the data.
 * Azure Analysis Services live connections support filtering by roles.
 Dynamic filtering can be done only using CustomData.
 * A list of identities enables multiple identity tokens for dashboard embedding.
 For all others items, the list contains a single identity.